+I bought my kettle from Lee Valley (see Source, below).
+It came with an aluminum pipe to direct steam into the box.
 Any electric kettle with a cylindrical spout for inserting a pipe or attaching a hose will do.
-Most kettles, such as the one shown here, don’t have a large capacity.
+Most kettles, such as this one, don’t have a large capacity.
 You’ll need to refill the kettle three or four times per hour for a box this size.

 Tongue and groove joints help seal the box’s sides (photo, below right).
 Form the tongue by milling a 3/16-in. deep by 3/8-in. wide rabbet along the box’s sides.
 Use #8 screws, 1-1/2-in. long, and a waterproof glue, such as Titebond III, to assemble the box.

 After the glue sets, drill or cut a hole for the kettle’s pipe.
 The pipe enters at an angle, so make the hole oblong (photo, below left).
 Attach guide blocks to help direct the pipe into the hole after you refill the kettle.
 Drill two 1/4 in. holes at one end of the box to allow condensation to drain.
 Drill more 1/4-in. holes for dowels to support your bending stock.
 Drill a tight-fitting hole for a meat thermometer near one door.
 The thermometer isn’t essential, but it allows you to check the box’s temperature.
 It should remain above 200 degrees throughout the steaming cycle.